Install Log Analytics agent on Linux computers

 Running the Log Analytics Linux Agent in containers is not supported.
 If you need to monitor containers, please leverage the Container Monitoring solution for Docker hosts or Container insights for Kubernetes.

-Starting with versions released after August 2018, we are making the following changes to our support model:
+Starting with versions released after August 2018, we're making the following changes to our support model:

 - Only the server versions are supported, not client.

 - Focus support on any of the Azure Linux Endorsed distros.
-Note that there may be some delay between a new distro/version being Azure Linux Endorsed and it being supported for the Log Analytics Linux agent.
+There may be some delay between a new distro/version being Azure Linux Endorsed and it being supported for the Log Analytics Linux agent.

 - All minor releases are supported for each major version listed.

-- Versions that have passed their manufacturer's end-of-support date are not supported.
+- Versions that have passed their manufacturer's end-of-support date aren't supported.

-- Only support VM images; containers, even those derived from official distro publishers' images, are not supported.
+- Only support VM images; containers, even those derived from official distro publishers' images, aren't supported.

 If you are using a distro or version that is not currently supported and doesn't align to our support model, we recommend that you fork this repo, acknowledging that Microsoft support will not provide assistance with forked agent versions.